Ubisoft Gear Store E-commerce Launch & Customer Experience Operations

 - customer choice through customizable products such as color and gamer tags

-- support readiness through stronger policy, FAQ, and reporting practices
+- support readiness through stronger policy, FAQ, escalation, and launch-readiness practices